HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 8. **When in Doubt, Measure**: If you're really concerned, you can get calibrated RF field strength meters to check your station's emissions.

-> **Key Concept:** *Several factors affect RF exposure: frequency and power level of the RF field, distance from the antenna to a person, and the radiation pattern of the antenna.*
+> **Key Concept:** *Several factors affect RF exposure: frequency and power level of the RF field, distance from the antenna to a person, and the radiation pattern of the antenna.* {{< link id="T0C04" >}}

 #### Actions to Reduce RF Exposure

 If you find that your station might be causing excessive RF exposure, there are several actions you can take:

-1. **Relocate Antennas**: *Moving antennas further away from people is one of the most effective ways to reduce RF exposure*.
-Even a small increase in distance can significantly reduce exposure levels due to the inverse square law (doubling the distance reduces the power density to one-quarter).
+1. **Relocate Antennas**: *Moving antennas further away from people is one of the most effective ways to reduce RF exposure*. {{< link id="T0C08" >}} Even a small increase in distance can significantly reduce exposure levels due to the inverse square law (doubling the distance reduces the power density to one-quarter).

 2. **Reduce Power Output**: If you can't move your antenna, consider reducing your transmitter power.